 The Washington State Nursing Care Quality Assurance Commission approves the Nursing program and the National League for Nursing Commission for Nursing Education.
 Students who complete the two-year associate degree program are eligible to take state board exams for registered nurses.
 The curriculum provides a strong foundation in applied and social sciences and an understanding of the fundamentals of patient care in a variety of settings.
 Throughout the program students integrate experience caring for patients in acute care hospitals, long-term care facilities, and community agencies.
 Successful completion of this program leads to an Associate in Nursing DTA/MRP.
-Students with the Nursing DTA/ MRP need only to complete senior level courses at select universities in the state of Washington to achieve a Bachelor's of Science in Nursing.
-Courses transfer as defined by the Associate in Nursing DTA/MRP agreement.
+Students with the Nursing DTA/ MRP need only to complete senior level courses at select universities in the state of Washington to achieve a Bachelor's of Science in Nursing DTA/MRP agreement.
 Students who plan to transfer to a four-year program should review the university's requirements for senior-year standing in the Bachelor of Science in Nursing program.